aettic/slither/readme.md

 - How to report issues, provide feedback, or donate

 ### Quick Note
-This game comes with all of the source code, as well as the "README.md" which is designed as a development tracker and provides technical information on the game.
+This game comes with all of the source code, as well as the "DEV-NOTES.md" which is designed as a development tracker and provides technical information on the game.
 It *also* contains many spoilers, so please do not read it until after you have played the game.
+Same goes for the documents in the "docs" folder.
 This README manual aims to provide any information that should be needed.

 ---
 ### Downloading the Game